Classe prepa Nancy (2011-2011), Ecole Normale Superieure de Lyon (2013-2016), Mines Paris Tech (2016-2017)

 My first project was on wound healing and how cells realise they are not in contact with each other anymore in an open wound.
 If we do understand how they come to this realisation, then we can help them to better close the wound.

 Currently, I am working on how stem cells take decision.
-Just like children, they can become anything they want!
+Just like people, they can become anything they want!
 And at some point they pick a specific job and commit to it.
 Unfortunately as cells cannot talk to explain how they make choices, I have to perform experiments to get the answers!

-Typical and Science do not go together
+My Typical Day: Typical and Science do not go together

 Every day is different when you are a researcher and that is what makes it so exciting!